ampproject/eleventy-plugin-amp/README.md

 ### Shortcodes

 AMP offers a rich set of third-party embeds.
-Some of these embeds are available via short codes (in all templating languages).
+Some of these embeds are available via [shortcodes](https://www.11ty.dev/docs/shortcodes/) (in all templating languages).
 They all follow the same pattern:

 ```
 {% shortCodeName ['shortCodeParams']* layoutDefinition? %}